 - Lack of belief when sufferers attempt to relate their experiences and beliefs to others.

-Schapira considered that a Cassandra complex has a connection with the archetype of order, reason, truth and clarity.
-This archetype, which she called the Apollo archetype, stands in contradiction to the Cassandra complex.
+Schapira considered that a Cassandra complex has a connection with the archetype of order, reason, truth, and clarity.
+This archetype, which she called the Apollo archetype, stands in contradiction to this complex.
 To Schapira, the Apollo archetype is external and in emotionally distant.
 At the same time, a Cassandra woman is one who heavily relies on intuition and emotion.

 Cassandra complex in the world today